Reactive-Extensions/RxJS/doc/mapping/asyncjs.md

 ## `async.filter` ##

-The `async.filter` method Returns a new array of all the values which pass an async truth test.
+The `async.filter` method returns a new array of all the values which pass an async truth test.
 The callback for each iterator call only accepts a single argument of true or false, it does not accept an error argument first!
 This is in-line with the way node libraries work with truth tests like fs.exists.

 #### async version ####